SMART BUSINESS OWNERS PLAN THEIR EXIT STRATEGY

 The importance of preparation

 Why don‘t many business owners do more to prepare their business?
 It all seems overwhelming and they aren't sure exactly where to start.
+This is where you call us and one of our business advisors in the office will be able to help you!
 Another reason could be to burn out.
 It is difficult to take the time and effort to prepare everything when all you want to do is walk away.
-This is where you contact us and one of our business advisors in the office will be able to help you!

 Remember, on average, it takes 8 months or more to sell a business.
 Your goal is to get a good price, but also to make sure your business is one that is attractive and sells quickly.
 Any work that is put in will pay off.